Survivors of sexual abuse often seek support from family, but sometimes even the best intentions can lead to more hurt.

 - domestic violence

-In adults, mental defense mechanisms as a result of trauma can emerge.
-These behaviors can increase the chances of revictimization.
+In adults, mental defense mechanisms as a result of the trauma could emerge.
+These behaviors could increase the chances of revictimization.

 Trauma-related symptoms often include: